leanix/leanix-reporting-cli/template/README.md

 This command will start the local development server.
 Please make sure you have properly configured `lxr.json` first.
 It will take the specified API Token from `lxr.json` and automatically do a login to the workspace.

+`npm run build`

+Builds the report and outputs the build result into `dist` folder.

 `npm run upload`

 Uploads the report to the workspace configured in `lxr.json`.